craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/zz_ Kailkeep Clues, Nodes, and Notes.md

 	- Beware the green smoke.
 (Arthurian & Desertspeech)
 	- Beware!
 Dogs ahead!
 (Desertspeech)
 	- You cannot outrun the boulder.
 Beware tube halls.
 (Montal)
-	- There is a reward for playing games.
+	- There is always reward for playing games.
 (Any)
 	- Take comfort in knowing your Code.
 It is here as it is at home.
 (Desertspeech)

 date: Unknown